 Once you learn how to prepare clafoutis, you’ll find it makes a terrific dessert to serve any time of year.
 Just choose your favorite in-season fruits – the custard recipe stays the same.

-Peaches, apricots, pears and apples are all good choices for clafoutis.
-Be sure to see our recipe notes for some tips on using these different fruits.
+Peaches, apricots, pears, and apples are all good choices for clafoutis.

 - 3 large eggs

 - 1/2 cup whole milk

 - 1/4 cup heavy cream

 - 2 tablespoons butter, melted

 - Preheat the oven to 350°F and butter a 9-inch pie plate or cake pan.